verificarlo/verificarlo/README.md

 ```

 Where:
-  - `file` is the file which containts the call of the function
+  - `file` is the file which contains the call of the function
   - `name` is the name of the called function
   - `line` is the line where the function is called in the source code
-  - `precision_binary64` control the length of the mantissa for a 64 bit float in internal operations
+  - `precision_binary64` controls the length of the mantissa for a 64 bit float for operations inside the function
-  - `range_binary64` control the length of the exponent for a 64 bit float in internal operations
+  - `range_binary64` controls the length of the exponent for a 64 bit float for operations inside the function
-  - `precision_binary32` control the length of the mantissa for a 32 bit float in internal operations
+  - `precision_binary32` control the length of the mantissa for a 32 bit float for operations inside the function
-  - `range_binary32` control the length of the exponent for a 64 bit float in internal operations
+  - `range_binary32` control the length of the exponent for a 64 bit float for operations inside the function
   - `nb_inputs` is the number of floating point inputs intercepted
   - `nb_outputs` is the number of floating point outputs intercepted
   - `nb_calls` is the number of calls to the function from this site